This berry chia jam requires 4 simple ingredients and is the perfect replacement to sugar laden store bought jams.

 - Add berries, lemon juice, and maple syrup to a small sauce pan and simmer over medium low heat until berries break down/fall apart.

-- Allow to cool slightly and then poor into a mason jar, or another air tight container.
+- Allow to cool slightly and then pour into a mason jar, or another air tight container.
 Place in fridge to allow jam to fully cool.
 Jam will thicken as it cools.

 - Keep jam stored in the refrigerator.
 Enjoy!